gallerx/lambda/README.md

-# lambda
+## lambda

-Various bits of functional code
+Various bits of functional code, mainly utilities, that have demonstrated value over time.

+Enjoy.